seamplex/feenox/README.markdown

 $
 ```

-FeenoX has an **everything is an expression** design principle, meaning
+The other main decision in FeenoX design is an **everything is an
-that any numerical input can be an algebraic expression (e.g. `T(1/2)`
+expression** design principle, meaning that any numerical input can be
-is the same as `T(0.5)`).
-If we want to have a temperature-dependent
+an algebraic expression (e.g. `T(1/2)` is the same as `T(0.5)`).
+If we
-conductivity (which renders the problem non-linear) we can take
+want to have a temperature-dependent conductivity (which renders the
-advantage of the fact that *T*(*x*) is available not only as an argument
+problem non-linear) we can take advantage of the fact that *T*(*x*) is
-to `PRINT` but also for the definition of algebraic functions:
+available not only as an argument to `PRINT` but also for the definition
+of algebraic functions:

 ``` feenox
 PROBLEM thermal DIMENSIONS 1